The French Major and Minor

 The Romance Languages Major

-Students who are interested in studying two Romance languages at Bowdoin (French, Italian and Spanish) may elect to pursue the Romance Languages major.
+Students who are interested in studying two romance languages at Bowdoin (French, Italian and Spanish) may elect to pursue the Romance Languages and Literatures major.

-- 3 courses at the 300 level in either language [1 upper-level literature course may be approved from study abroad] At least two 300-level courses must be taken at Bowdoin.
-3 courses at the 300 level in either or both languages.
-If one of the languages is Italian, at least one of the 300-level courses must be in Italian.
+- 3 courses at the 3000 level in either language [1 upper-level literature course may be approved from study abroad] At least two 3000-level courses must be taken at Bowdoin.
+3 courses at the 3000 level in either or both languages.
+If one of the languages is Italian, at least one of the 3000-level courses must be in Italian.

 - Up to 4 credits toward the major for a year of study away and up to 3 credits may be earned through a semester of study away.